simon-ritchie/apysc/docstring_markdowns/apysc/_type/revert_mixin.md

 **[Returns]**

 - `snapshot_exists`: bool
-  - Boolean value whether snapshot value exists or not.
+  - Boolean value, whether a snapshot value exists or not.